Fast View Synthesis of Casual Videos with Soup-of-Planes: Experimental Results

 \subsection{Limitations}

-Our approach may fail when the preprocessed video depth and pose are inaccurate.
-As shown in Fig.~\ref{fig:limitations}c, the static scene reconstruction is blurry because the inaccurate depth estimation leads to a poor initialization of the oriented planes.
-In addition, our method cannot separate objects with subtle motion from a static background, such as videos in DyCheck~\cite{dycheck}, which is a challenging dataset for most of the state-of-the-art methods.
-Besides, similar to DynIBaR~\cite{dynibar}, our method may produce an incomplete foreground (Fig.~\ref{fig:limitations}e) by forward splatting from the local source frame without a canonical dynamic template.
+Our approach may fail when the preprocessed video depth and pose are severely inaccurate.
+In Fig.~\ref{fig:limitations}c, the static scene reconstruction is blurry because the inaccurate depth estimation leads to a poor initialization of the oriented planes.
+The planes may also have difficulties handling some long videos containing volumetric 360 scenes.
+In addition, our method cannot separate objects with subtle motion from a static background, such as videos in DyCheck~\cite{dycheck}, a challenging dataset for most existing methods.
+Besides, our method may produce an incomplete foreground (Fig.~\ref{fig:limitations}e) by forward splatting from the local source frame without a canonical dynamic template.
+The per-frame dynamic scene representation cannot synthesize sub-timesteps.
+We put this in our future direction to incorporate temporal frame interpolation for slow-motion synthesis.